Superconductivity induced by gate-driven hydrogen intercalation in the charge-density-wave compound 1T-TiSe2: Discussion

 \section{Discussion}

-In summary, our results show that ionic liquid gating-induced protonation allows for a robust and non-volatile tuning of the electronic ground state of $1T$-TiSe\ped{2}, an archetypal correlated layered semimetal.
-We demonstrate that this tuning is qualitatively different from what is obtained by other doping methods, such as electrostatic gating and Cu- or Li-intercalation.
+Our results show that ionic liquid gating-induced protonation allows for a robust and non-volatile tuning of the electronic ground state of archetypal correlated layered compound $1T$-TiSe\ped{2}.
+We demonstrate that this tuning is qualitatively different from what is obtained by other doping methods, such as electrostatic gating and Cu or Li intercalation.
 An increased level of hydrogen doping suppresses the intensity of the charge-density wave phase of undoped TiSe\ped{2} and triggers the onset of superconductivity.
-Still, vestigial traces of the charge-density wave ordering, observed even in H\ped{2}TiSe\ped{2} -- a stoichiometry unattainable via Li or Cu intercalation -- hint at the coexistence of both phases in a wide doping range.
-The observed gapless-like and possibly multi-band character of the superconducting phase together with the absence of an anomalous metallic phase are also at odds with what is reported in other superconducting TiSe\ped{2} compounds.
+Still, vestigial traces of the charge-density wave ordering, observed even in H\ped{2}TiSe\ped{2} -- a stoichiometry unattainable via Li or Cu intercalation -- hint at the coexistence of both phases in a wide doping range{.
+This coexistence is likely enabled by the strongly disordered nature of the hydrogen-rich compound, which hosts a mixture of different phases with distinct electronic structures determined by the several possible hydrogen intercalation configurations.} The observed superconducting phase, possibly gapless and multi-band in character, together with the absence of an anomalous metallic phase are also at odds with what is reported in other superconducting TiSe\ped{2} compounds.
 Our experimental results are consistent with \textit{ab initio} calculations showing how the effect of H intercalation is not limited to a rigid-band doping, but can lead to a full band-structure engineering of the undoped TiSe\ped{2} compound.
+The role of hydrogen is crucial in determining the emergence of superconductivity through different mechanisms: i) at low concentrations, H intercalation rigidly charge-dopes the system, weakening the CDW ordering and increasing the electron-phonon coupling at the Fermi level; ii) at higher concentrations, the doping mechanism changes, triggering a band inversion that cannot be described within a rigid band shift; this leads to the partial filling of the highly-coupled $d_{z^2}$ band, mimicking the exact band population found in Nb-based transition-metal dichalcogenides of the $2H$ polytype, such as $2H$-NbSe$_2$ and $2H$-NbS$_2$, which are superconductors even without doping; iii) H intercalation also induces the hybridization of these $d_{z^2}$ states with H-derived orbitals, reducing the screening of the phonon perturbations and thereby further increasing the electron-phonon coupling.
+This clearly indicates that the superconducting phase realized in H\ped{x}TiSe$_2$ should be of a different nature with respect to those observed in Cu\ped{x}TiSe$_2$ or in electron-doped MoS$_2$, reflecting the different orbitals involved in the electron-electron pairing and the capability of H doping to hybridize the electronic states at the Fermi level and reduce the screening to phonon perturbations.
+At the same time, its origin is firmly distinct from that found in high-pressure hydrides, since in H\ped{x}TiSe$_2$ the high-frequency phonon spectral contributions due to the light H atoms remain weakly coupled to the electronic states at the Fermi level.